-In Choosing To Be, Kat Tansey details her healing journey from depression through learning meditation while under the tutelage of her Buddha Master cat, Poohbear.
+In Choosing to Be: Lessons in Living from a Feline Zen Master, Kat Tansey details her healing journey from depression through learning meditation while under the tutelage of her Buddha Master cat, Poohbear.
 Combining two of my favorite things: mindfulness and cats, the book is really an easy-to-follow meditation guide disquised as light, entertaining reading.

 Tansey takes us through her frustrations and triumphs as she spends time on the cushion crying, feeling angry, squirming, and falling asleep and overcomes each one to reach new levels of insight and peace.
 Persisiting with her meditation practice despite hardships and distractions, Tansey observes: